ebzzry/ebzzry.github.io/src/en/flakes.md

-Put a nice value in `description` so that we can use that as information when grepping for flakes. `inputs` specify the things that will go to the flake, while `outputs` are the ones that will produced by it, that will then be used by `nix` commands.  `inputs` itself is an attribute set, and we need first to specify the location for `nixpkgs`.
+Put a nice value in `description` so that we can use that as information when grepping for flakes. `inputs` specify the things that will go to the flake, while `outputs` are the ones that will be produced by it, that will then be used by `nix` commands.  `inputs` itself is an attribute set, and we need first to specify the location for `nixpkgs`.